sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/apps/ble/building_blocks/chip_peripherals/uart/readme.md

 ### Function Calls

-Harmony 3 generates and adds the code to initialize the UART peripheral in *SYS_Initialize()* function
+MCC generates and adds the code to initialize the UART peripheral in *SYS_Initialize()* function

 -   SERCOM0_USART_Initialize() is the API that will be called inside the